osohq/oso/docs/getting-started/application/index.rst

       :doc:`/getting-started/application/patterns`.
     * For a deeper introduction to policy syntax see:
       :doc:`/getting-started/policies/index`.
-    * For ieference on using oso with your language, see :doc:`/using/libraries/index`.
+    * For reference on using oso with your language, see :doc:`/using/libraries/index`.